 For Rule 2.32, UCD has no prime IC engines.
 Instead, the potential to emit attributed to IC Engines at UCD are from the emergency engines permitted at this source.
 The only reason that the facility's potential to emit from this source category is so high is that UCD has over 100 permitted emergency engines.
 For this facility, pre the requirements of Rule 2.32, each emergency engine is limited to a maximum of 200 hours total use per year.
 Under the provisions of Rule 2.32, engines that qualify as emergency engines are exempt from meeting the emission standards that apply to IC engines that operate more than 200 hours per year.
 While there is no CTG for IC engines, there is an ACT for this source category.
 The ACT for IC engines does not specify a threshold for applicability based on overall engine use.
 Consequently, the ACT does not provide a set of recommended emission standards for engines that could be characterized as "emergency engines".
 However, several IC engine rules in other California air districts have specific standards for engines that qualify as emergency or low use engines.
-The San Joaquin Valley Unified Air Pollution Control District (SJVUAPCD) rule for IC engines is considered to be the most stringent in California for this source category.
+The San Joaquin Valley Air Pollution Control District (SJVAPCD) rule for IC engines is considered to be the most stringent in California for this source category.
 The requirements of this rule for emergency engines are described as follows:

-San Joaquin Valley Unified Air Pollution Control District: Rule 4702 - Internal Combustion Engines
+San Joaquin Valley Air Pollution Control District: Rule 4702 - Internal Combustion Engines hours in a given year.
+In this respect, the YSAQMD Rule 2.32 is consistent with SJVAPCD Rule 4702.

 Rule 4702 provides an exemption for "Low Use Engines".
-Rule 4702 defines Low Use Engines as those engines operating no more than 200 hours in a given year.
-In this respect, the YSAQMD Rule 2.32 is consistent with SJVUAPCD Rule 4702.
+Rule 4702 defines Low Use Engines as those engines operating no more than 200